nathanho27/CryptoMarketTracker/README.md

 ---

 ## Introduction / Goal
-This is an ongoing project where I am learning how to pull and visualize real-time cryptocurrency data using Python, SQL, and Tableau Public.
-The data comes from the free CoinGecko API, and the goal is to practice turning raw API data into something visual and easy to understand.
+This is an ongoing project where I’m learning how to collect and visualize cryptocurrency data using Python, SQL, Excel, and Tableau Public.
+The data comes from the CoinGecko API, and the goal is to turn raw price data into something clear, organized, and easy to explore.

-Right now, the focus is on building a small dashboard that shows the top cryptocurrencies by market cap, their 24-hour price changes, and overall market trends.
+Right now, the focus is on building a small Tableau dashboard that highlights top cryptocurrencies, 24-hour price movement, and overall market trends, while also using Excel and SQL to clean, organize, and analyze the data along the way.

 ---